Solothurn Film Festival: Supporting program

-Awards & Tributes
+Awards and tributes

 Numerous awards are presented at the Solothurn Film Festival.
 The awards not only honour filmmakers and their works but also pay tribute to individuals whose work in the Swiss film industry actively contributes to the success of national filmmaking.
 All award winners are listed on the official Website of the Solothurn Film Festival.

 Prix de Soleure - Jury Award

 The Prix de Soleure, endowed with CHF 60,000, was awarded for the first time in 2009.
 It honours an outstanding Swiss film produced for the cinema with a distinctive humanistic message and impressive cinematic form.
 The Selection Committee of the Solothurn Film Festival nominates five to ten films every year; a jury, newly comprised every year, decides on the winner of the award.